RULE 4 - JOB CLASSIFICATION

 C. Reclassify the position to a new class and permit the incumbent to work in the position pending resignation, retirement, or re-certification and appointment from the layoff list of the incumbent's status class.

-D. Arrange for a solution that is acceptable to the affected parties or which is called for by an existing labor contract.
+D. Arrange for a solution that is acceptable to the affected parties or which is called for by an existing labor agreement.

 E. Adjust the work to comply with existing classification.
 (CSC 2/24/09)

-A. Employees whose job class is covered by an existing labor contract which addresses reclassification will be handled in accordance with the provisions of that contract.
+A. Employees whose job class is covered by an existing labor agreement which addresses reclassification will be handled in accordance with the provisions of that agreement.
+(CSC 12/15/15)

-B. Employees whose job class is not covered by an existing labor contract which addresses reclassification will be handled in accordance with the following guidelines:
+B. Employees whose job class is not covered by an existing labor agreement which addresses reclassification will be handled in accordance with the following guidelines: (CSC 12/15/15)

 1. Changes in job class that do not affect status level (grade or pay) can be made effective by Human Resources Department action.